Faculty & Staff

 Jill Buchanan (Children’s Ballet)

 Jill Buchanan received her early ballet training from Ray and Jan Smith at the Fine Arts Association in Willoughby.
 She has a BFA in dance from the University of Cincinnati where she studied both ballet and modern dance.
-She also attended John Carroll University and has an Elementary Education degree.
+She also attended John Carroll University and earned her Elementary Education degree.
 She has taught classes at the Fine Arts Association and the Beck Center in Lakewood.
+Since 2013 Jill has taught creative movement for preschool and pre-kindergarten students at Hawken Lower School.
 Jill and her husband Mark welcomed daughter Hazel Anne to the family in April 2014.

 JoEllen Cornrich (Adult Ballet & Barre Fitness)